-The JLV team is also creating manual DB snapshots monthly, which are not subject to the AWS backup retention period.
+The JLV team also creates manual DB snapshots monthly, which are not subject to the AWS backup retention period.

 2.2.
 Security/Identity Management

 JLV restricts access to the GUI to authorized users within the VA.
 Users access JLV via a URL.